BenLirio/tic-tac-toe/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+If you want to view a demo of the game go to benlirio.github.io/tic-tac-toe.
+To deploy for yourself download project.
+Initialize your own github repo.
+Run grunt serve or grunt deploy to make your own copy.

 ### Prerequisites